RULES OF THE SUPREME COURT OF APPEAL [Updated to 19 June 2023]

 (b) where leave to appeal has been refused by that court, a copy of that order;

-(c) a copy of the judgement delivered by the court a quo; and
+(c) a copy of the judgment delivered by the court a quo; and

-(d) where leave to appeal has been refused by that court, a copy of the judgement refusing such leave:
+(d) where leave to appeal has been refused by that court, a copy of the judgment refusing such leave:

-Provided that the registrar may, on written request, extend the period for the filing of a copy of the judgement or judgements for a period not exceeding one month.
+Provided that the registrar may, on written request, extend the period for the filing of a copy of the judgment or judgments for a period not exceeding one month.

-(3) Answer.—Every affidavit in answer to an application for leave to appeal shall be lodged in triplicate within one month after service of the application on the respondent.
+(3) Every affidavit in answer to an application for leave to appeal shall be lodged in triplicate within one month after service of the application on the respondent.

 (a) shall—